Planning to create your own hot tub garden retreat? Then start your grand design process with these ‘in-spa-rational’ project ideas.

 Even though WhatSpa? would always strongly caution against purchasing a hot tub online, there is a great deal of Internet information that can be researched about retailers and the world’s leading hot tub manufacturers before visiting reputable showrooms.

-Views of users in product reviews or testimonials may provide peace of mind for you or your partner ahead of splashing out a large sum of your savings, while sites such as our very own whatspa.co.uk provide an independent launch pad of valuable guidance for your online research of products and new features that will steer you in the right direction to maximise your hot tub knowledge to achieve the appropriate wellness and relaxation capabilities for your particular health requirements.
+Views of users in product reviews or testimonials may provide peace of mind for you or your partner ahead of splashing out a large sum of your savings, while sites such as our very own whatspa.co.uk provide an independent launch pad of valuable guidance for your online research of quality hot tub reviews.

 This homework and subsequent knowledge of the market will provide you with confidence when you visit hot tub showrooms, and will ensure that dealers can guide you further with specific advice on your personal health and lifestyle requirements and hot tub brand choices, rather than starting from scratch and having to explain all the facets of the hot tub manufacturing and wellness capabilities.
 It will also help to build a relationship with your chosen dealership for future water treatment purchases, or servicing requirements, which will enhance your enjoyment of your hot tub by ensuring it is always working in tip-top condition.